 Link Your Content!

 Without links, your content can’t rank!
-With a solid internal linking strategy, you can show which content is related and which of your articles are most informative and valuable.
-If you follow the guidelines in this post both Google and your users will understand your site better, which will, in turn, increase your chance of ranking.
+With a solid internal linking strategy, you’re able to show what content is related and which articles are most informative.
+This not only helps yourself but any visitors to your site or blog.
+Remember, ease of use is one of the most important things when creating online content.
+If you follow the guidelines in this post both Google and your users will understand your site better, which will, in turn, boost your rankings and increase usability.

 Struggling With What Content to Share on Social Media or via Email?